Managing Home Maintenance Costs

 Swimming Pool Closing for the Winter

-In our last post we said we would provide more detail about closing your swimming pool for the season.
+In our last post, we said we would provide more detail about Swimming Pool Closing for the Winter.
 Here it is.
-Please note that we are going to assume that the weather during the winter will below freezing and therefore you need to take special precautions when closing your pool.
-These instructions are also for an in ground swimming pool, however for above ground pools you can follow many of the same steps.
+Please note that we are going to assume that the weather during the winter is well below freezing and therefore you need to take special Swimming Pool Closing for the Winterprecautions when closing your pool.
+These instructions are also for an in-ground swimming pool, however, for above ground pools, you can follow many of the same steps.

 • Clean the pool and make sure that the water is clear, that there is no debris or dirt in the pool

-• Bask wash your filter in the usual manner to make sure it is also clean
+• Back wash your filter in the usual manner to make sure it is also clean

 • Using the attachments that come with the pool, lower the water level below the return lines